GENERAL INFORMATION ABOUT SERVICES:

 While tattooed colors may initially simulate the exact color and tone desired, they will not always remain a perfect match.
-Your own skin will vary, depending on exposure to heat, cold, sun, and circulatory changes.
-Cosmetic tattooing procedures are affected by the canvas they're performed on, your skin.
+Your skin color varies, depending on exposure to heat, cold, sun, and circulatory changes.
+Cosmetic Tattooing procedures are affected by the canvas they're performed on, your skin.

-Use a mild soap and non-oily moisturizer for several days prior to your procedure and eat well before your appointment.
+Use a mild soap and non-oily moisturizer for several days prior to your appointment, and eat well before the appointment.

-Do NOT take aspirin, aspirin-containing medications, or other blood-thinning medications, fish oil, Niacin, Vitamin E and/or Ibuprofen (Advil), unless medically necessary, for two weeks prior to your procedure and two days after your procedure.
+Do NOT take aspirin, aspirin-containing medications, or other blood-thinning medications, fish oil, Niacin, Vitamin E and/or Ibuprofen (Advil), unless medically necessary, for two weeks prior to your appointment and two days afterward.

-Do NOT take any pain killers or tranquilizers or Benedryl prior to any procedure.
+Do NOT take any pain killers or tranquilizers or Benedryl prior to your appointment.
 Use Tylenol if you need pain relief.

 Note that pain and tenderness while on your menstrual cycle is heightened.
 I recommend scheduling any procedure completely away from that week!

-Avoid alcohol and caffeine for at least 1 day before & the day of the procedure.
-This will minimize any bleeding or swelling during and after the procedure.
+Avoid alcohol and caffeine for at least 1 day before your appointment & the day of the procedure.
+This will minimize bleeding or swelling during and after the procedure.

-Any tweezing or waxing or tinting should be done at least 3 days prior to the procedure.
-Do not resume any form of hair removal for at least two weeks, tinting may be done 30 days after the procedure.
+Any tweezing or waxing or tinting should be done at least 3 days prior to your appointment.
+Do not resume any form of hair removal for at least 7 days, tinting may be done 30 days after the procedure.

-Do NOT have a tan/sunburn on your face prior to your procedure.
-The tan will exfoliate taking color with it as it fades & will also heal the pigment darker than expected.
-If you show up to your appointment with a tan or sunburn, you will be required to reschedule and your deposit will be forfeited.
+Do NOT have dark tanning or a sunburn on your face prior to your appointment.
+Your skin may peel, taking color with it as it fades & will also heal the pigment darker than expected.
+If you show up to your appointment with a dark tan or sunburn, you will be required to reschedule and your deposit will be forfeited.

-No exercise or exertion OF ANY KIND should be done the day of the procedure and for 72 hours after the procedure.
+No exercise or exertion OF ANY KIND should be done the day of your appointment and for 72 hours afterward.

 Use a pillow case, or place an old t-shirt on your pillow, that you don't mind getting stained during your five days of healing.